WHY ARE ALL MUSLIMS, ANTI “JE SUIS CHARLIE”?

-If this were true then why are people in France prosecuted for anti-Semitic speech at higher rates than those spouting anti-Islamic views, (although Jew-baiting is wrong in every shape and form but by using the example of the double standards at play when it comes to Jews, the objective is very much to highlight the flaws in the system where certain people are criminalized for certain speech while the others have a free reign to o end).
+If this were true then why are people in France prosecuted for anti- Semitic speech at higher rates than those spouting anti-Islamic views, (although Jew-baiting is wrong in every shape and form but by using the example of the double standards at play when it comes to Jews, the objective is very much to highlight the flaws in the system where certain people are criminalized for certain speech while the others have a free reign to offend).

 The same argument could be applied to the French pro-Palestinian protesters whose demonstrations against Israel’s assault in Gaza in 2014 were banned.
 While the fight against anti-Semitism against the Jews is alive and kicking but regrettably, some parts of the West appear to be light years away from recoiling from its subconscious stance on Islamophobia.

-Given the right wing’s obsession with freedom of speech and their vitriolic rhetoric defending their right to o end, it is more than just interesting when the tables are turned.
+Given the right wing’s obsession with freedom of speech and their vitriolic rhetoric defending their right to the end, it is more than just interesting when the tables are turned.
 When something as holy as Anzac Day comes into the mix, then suddenly free speech becomes hate speech and causing offense is actually a big deal.
-But when it’s Muslims, people of colour, LGBT communities, etcetera, who are the victims, then it’s a whole other issue.
+But when it’s Muslims, people of colour, LGBT, etc., who are the victims, then it’s a whole other issue.
 Their freedom of speech does not need to be respected then.
-(Source: Freedom Of Speech Is A White Man’s Privilege by Masrur-Ul Islam Joarder, 28 April 2017, Huffington Post)
+(Source: Freedom of Speech is a White Man’s Privilege by Masrur-Ul Islam Joarder, 28 April 2017, Huffington Post)

 GROUPS WITH MUSLIM NAMES HAVE CITED VERSES FROM THE QUR’AN BEFORE COMMITTING ACTS OF VIOLENCE WHENEVER MUHAMMAD (PBUH) IS CRITICISED OR MOCKED.